nawarian/The-PHP-Website/source/_posts_en/3-you-thought-you-knew-php-generators.blade.md

 If you're fine with it, go ahead.
 There's a whole new world to be explored!
 Just check out [the currently available packages on Amp Framework](https://amphp.org/packages) so you don't reinvent the wheel.

+## Optimized data retrieval with Generators

+We're in this kind of web api era, which is really cool.
+There are many patterns to follow as API provider in PHP: SOAP, REST, GraphQL...
+This leaves little space for traditional MVC applications as we used to see a couple of years ago.

+Things like REST tend to decrease our data dependency tree a
+lot: you specialize in one resource per URL, which eventually you can precompute and place in a very fast data storage.